intellifi-nl/push-doc/mqtt_topics.md

 Format
 ======

-The format for an Intellifi MQTT topic is
+The format for an Intellifi MQTT topic string is

-`resource`/`id`/`event`
+`resource-type`/`id`/`action`

-The `resource` is the plural form of a noun, this is done so that we have the same naming scheme as in the [web API resources](https://github.com/intellifi-nl/doc-webapi#resources).
+The `resource-type` is the plural form of a noun, this is done so that we have the same naming scheme as in the [web API resources](https://github.com/intellifi-nl/doc-webapi#resources).

 The `id` is the same id as in the resource that you could request with the web API.
 In most situations this is MongoDB id.

-The `event` is a verb that represents the event that took place. i.e. `create`, or `request-complete`.
+The `action` is a verb that represents the event that took place. i.e. `create`, or `request-complete`.
 A complete list of possible actions is given at resource level.

 An event string may contain extra slashes.
 These allow you to make more specific subscriptions.